hzeller/timg/README.md

 wget -qO- https://imgs.xkcd.com/comics/a_better_idea.png | timg --autocrop=3 -

-timg multi-resolution.ico   # See all the bitmaps in multi-resolution icons-file
+timg multi-resolution.ico   # See all the bitmaps in multi-resolution icons-file timg --frames=1 multi-resolution.ico  # See only the first bitmap in that file

 timg some-video.mp4         # Watch a video.